 What is a Digital Twin?

-The MAXTA mine-to-mill demo video below demonstrates how digital twin simulation can be used for blast design simulation:
+The MAXTATM mine-to-mill demo video below demonstrates how digital twin simulation can be used for blast design simulation:

 Other mining simulators are sometimes referred to as digital twins.
 However, these simulators typically use static empirical models as inputs for the simulation: